-Nearly 1900 foster children lived in the impacted areas of Katrina.
-In total, approximately 73% of the foster care population lived in the Katrina and Rita impacted areas.
-Louisiana currently has nearly 300 foster children displaced out of state.
-Thus, significant unexpected travel expenses have been and will continue to be incurred by the state.
-Over 50% of the biological parents of foster children from the greater New Orleans area are displaced out of state.
-56% of the therapeutic foster homes (highly trained foster parents) were displaced and are not currently available for placement.
-With this void, the next level of placement available is residential care and this is exponentially more expensive.
-Nearly 31,463 physical case records for child support enforcement were completely destroyed by Hurricane Katrina.
-Lost documents include legal documents as well as "life books" of children in foster care foster and adopted children that document their lives and history.
-Many individuals need to be located by DSS for the purposes of establishing child support or locating biological parents of foster children.
+Nearly 1,900 foster children lived in the impacted areas of Katrina.
+In total, approximately 73% of the foster care population of Louisiana lived in the Katrina and Rita impacted areas.
+Louisiana had nearly 300 foster children displaced out of state.
+Thus, significant unexpected travel expenses were incurred by the state.
+Over 50% of the biological parents of foster children from the greater New Orleans area were displaced out of state.
+Fifty-six percent of the therapeutic foster homes (highly trained foster parents) were displaced and were not currently available for placement.
+With this void, the next level of placement available was residential care and this is exponentially more expensive.
+Children's case records were destroyed.
+Lost documents included legal documents as well as "life books" of children in foster care, foster and adopted children that document their lives and history.
+Many individuals needed to be located by DSS for the purposes of establishing child support or locating biological parents of foster children.

-both within and outside of Louisiana.
-It is estimated that 2/3 of impacted children lost at least a significant portion or all of their personal belongings that have yet to be replaced.
-These funds could be used in this arena.
-These funds could be used to provide for independence programs for children aging out of foster care and will likely have greater needs for transitional assistance than is typically provided.
-These funds could be used for foster care reunification services.
-After most disasters, there is an evidenced increase in abuse, neglect as well as disruptions in foster care.
-Such funds could be used to stabilize placements and prevent disruptions by providing family services, respite care, counseling, parenting classes, etc. OCS may additionally use a portion of their supplemental funding for necessary technology to assist in the service to, tracking of, and reunification of children impacted by the hurricanes.
+• Foster Care, Adoption, Prevention, Intervention and Protective Services in Child Welfare (\$15,500,000) Post-disaster stress usually brings an increase in abuse and neglect, so these funds were used to provide services to prevent an increase in out-of-home placements.
+Services included anger management, parenting skills, counseling, etc. Visitation expenses included travel for the foster child and foster parent/caretaker from their displaced location to the birthparent's location, lodging, and meals during the travel.
+This included travel both within and outside of Louisiana.
+It is estimated that 2/3 of impacted children lost at least a significant portion or all of their personal belongings.
+SSBG supplemental funds were used to help replace those items.
+Funds were also used to provide for independence programs for children aging out of foster care and will have likely had greater needs for transitional assistance than is typically provided.
+Funds were used for foster care reunification services.
+After most disasters, there is an evidenced increase in abuse and neglect as well as disruptions in foster care.
+Funds were used to stabilize placements and prevent disruptions by providing family services, respite care, counseling, parenting classes, etc. In addition, the Office of Community Services used a portion of their supplemental funding for necessary technology to assist in the service of data collection and tracking children impacted by the hurricanes.

-B. Child Care Services \$14,400,000
+B. Child Care Services

-A Quality Rating System has proven successful in a number of states, and early learning has been recognized as a critical key to improvements in child development.
-Statewide, 80% of child care providers are operating compared to pre-storm levels: Only 15% of child care providers in Orleans are open, St. Bernard has no centers open.
-Calcasieu has 80% of centers opened.
-Approximately 275 centers that were licensed prior to the storms have not indicated to DSS that they are open.
-Department of Education reports children are moving back faster than anticipated.
-All the supports, including childcare supports are critical to reestablishing a workforce to strengthen our economy.
+Supporting the restoration of the child care infrastructure damaged due to the consequences of Hurricanes Rita and Katrina in the Gulf of Mexico in 2005 continues to be critical in Louisiana's recovery efforts.
+Available, affordable and quality child care services are necessary to support families as they return to work in hurricane affected parishes.
+Child care services are vital to reestablishing a workforce and strengthening our state's economy.
+Because the child care industry is poorly capitalized, Louisiana has used funds for hurricane recovery to achieve simultaneously two policy goals: 1) to assist in reopening the supply of child care and 2) to ensure the availability of quality child care.
 For every dollar spent in the child care sector, \$1.72 is returned to the economy.
 Louisiana must rebuild the child care and early childhood education infrastructure in the hurricane affected parishes to assist families in returning to work while ensuring their children receive quality child care.
 To meet the critical need for child care in Louisiana, DSS/OFS will implement a child care quality support system to rebuild the child care sector.
-This will be done by investing \$14.4 million SSBG allocation across the following two initiatives:
+This will be done by investing \$14.4 million of the SSBG allocation across the following three initiatives: